-Average length of stay in an NHS hospital has fallen by more than 40 per cent from 8.4 days in 1998/9 to 4.9 in 2015/16 (see Figure 6).
+Average length of stay in an NHS hospital has fallen by more than 40 per cent from 8.4 days in 1998/9 to 4.5 in 2018/19 (see Figure 7).
 The increase in the number of patients with very short lengths of stay, particularly those admitted as emergencies, has contributed to this reduction (Poteliakhoff and Thompson 2011, p3).
-While reductions in average length of stay have slowed in recent years, the trend has helped the NHS treat increasing numbers of people each year (see Figure 7) with a falling number of overnight general and acute beds (see Figure 8).
+While reductions in average length of stay have slowed in recent years, the trend has helped the NHS treat increasing numbers of people each year.

 Reducing reliance on hospital care

 In recent decades policy-makers have sought to reduce the NHS’s reliance on hospitals and bed-based care.
 A key example of this is mental health provision.
 Since the late 1950s there has been a move away from hospitalising people with mental health problems wherever possible, and instead to provide care through multidisciplinary teams based in the community while people live in their own homes (Gilburt et al 2014).
 Large-scale closures of inpatient mental health beds followed in the mid- to late-1980s.
 Health systems in northern and western Europe and the United States took similar approaches (Smith et al 2015).